klarrieu/tuflow_v_dir/README.md

-# Extract Velocity Direction Rasters from Tuflow Output Rasters
+# Extract Velocity Direction Rasters from Tuflow Output
 Extracts direction of velocity vectors from Tuflow outputs.

 This script works on Windows machines with a standard installation of Python.
 It utilizes [executable Tuflow utilities `RES_to_RES` and `TUFLOW_to_GIS`](https://www.tuflow.com/FV%20All%20Download.aspx).